Dao-Ho/Dao-Ho/README.md

 # Hi there 👋 I'm Dao,
-## I am a second-year Computer Science and Business Administration student at Northeastern University.
+## I am a third-year Computer Science and Business Administration student at Northeastern University.
 ## Member of Technical Staff @ Stealth
 ### I am always eager to learn more!
 You can reach me at:
 ### ho.dao@northeastern.edu